nathan-weinberg/jeeves/docs/README.md

 Jeeves has a reminder mode that will send an email to "owners" of jobs in Jenkins that have "UNSTABLE" or "FAILURE" status.
 You can add as many "owners" as you would like to a given job.
 You can see some examples of this in `blockers.yaml.example`

 #### Failed Stage Logs
-Jeeves has an option to add to a report urls which point to log file/files for a corresponding failed build stage.
-Log file/files are mapped to the stage based on the `stage_logs` dict defined in `config.yaml`.
+Jeeves has an option to add URLs to a report which point to one of more log files for a corresponding failed build stage.
+Log files are mapped to the stage based on the `stage_logs` dict defined in `config.yaml`.
 In
-`config.yaml.example` you can find some stages from infrared already mapped to logs files.
-Take it as a reference how to map logs.
-Single stage can be mapped to single or multiple log files.
+`config.yaml.example` you can find some stages from Infrared already mapped to logs files.
+Take it as a reference on how to map logs to your reports.
+A single stage can be mapped to single or multiple log files.
 It is not required to map all stages from a job to log files.
-Jeeves will skip adding urls to stages which are defined in the `stage_logs`.
+Jeeves will skip adding URLs to stages which are not defined in the `stage_logs`.

 ### Packages
 - [PyYAML](https://pyyaml.org/) for parsing config YAML